yannh/kubeconform/Readme.md

   -exit-on-error
         immediately stop execution when the first error is encountered -h    show help information
-  -ignore-missing-schemas
+  -ignore-filename-pattern value
+        regular expression specifying paths to ignore (can be specified multiple times) -ignore-missing-schemas
         skip files with missing schemas instead of failing -insecure-skip-tls-verify